 The biggest difference between the MCAT prep courses from Kaplan and Magoosh is pricing.
 The courses from Magoosh are much more affordable than those from Kaplan.
 That being said, Kaplan’s MCAT course is incredibly more robust.

 Which MCAT prep course is better, Magoosh or Kaplan?

-In terms of overall study materials, Kaplan is better than Magoosh.
+In terms of overall quality of study materials, Kaplan is much better than Magoosh.
 Kaplan beats Magoosh when it comes to video lessons, live classes, prep books, and practice tests.

 How accurate are the practice tests from Magoosh and Kaplan?